-LUXEMBOURG- Luxembourg's Grand Duke Henri, widely seen as a modernising figure - but strongly attached to Roman Catholic values - is set to see his sovereign powers clipped in a furore over euthanasia.
+Luxembourg -- Luxembourg's Grand Duke Henri, widely seen as a modernizing figure but strongly attached to Roman Catholic values, is set to see his sovereign powers clipped in a furor over euthanasia.

-The 53-year-old sovereign threw off his traditional political neutrality when he let it be known that, for "reasons of conscience", he would refuse to sign into law a bill adopted by parliament to legalise euthanasia.
+The 53-year-old sovereign threw off his traditional political neutrality when he let it be known that, for "reasons of conscience," he would refuse to sign into law a bill adopted by parliament to legalize euthanasia.